 - User opens an article

-- Visitor looks for Principles of Performance Testing
+- Visitor looks for the Principles of Performance Testing

 - User wants to share an article